 Children from low-income families are at greater risk for fire-related death and injury, due to factors such as a lack of working smoke detectors, substandard housing, use of alternative heating sources, and economic constraints on providing adequate adult supervision.
 Children living in rural areas have a dramatically higher risk of dying in a residential fire, primarily due to the types of winter heating used.
-Death rates in rural communities are more than twice the rates in large cities, and more than three times higher than rates in large towns and small cities.
-Though in 2019, only two of the ten fire deaths were in rural areas.
+Death rates in rural communities are more than twice the rates in large cities, and more than three times higher than rates in large towns and small cities (Verzoni, 2017).
+In 2020, all four of the fire deaths were in rural areas.

-Of the fatal fires reviewed, seven were indicated to have smoke detectors and none were known to have been working.
+Of the fatal fires reviewed, none were indicated to have smoke detectors.
 Organizations and fire departments that promote residential fire safety and burn prevention have also played a role in reducing the death rate from fire and burn injury.